|No. of posts:||1|

-The OGA is looking to appoint a Legal Advisor who will be a part of the OGA’s legal team, reporting to the General Counsel - providing legal advice and support to the OGA on all aspects of its activities.
+We are looking to appoint a Legal Advisor who will be a part of the OGA’s legal team, reporting to the General Counsel - providing legal advice and support to the OGA on all aspects of its activities, and in particular the OGA’s onshore licensing work.
 The OGA's in-house team has full responsibility and accountability for the OGA’s legal advice.

-The OGA is responsible for the licensing and consenting regime for both the UK’s offshore oil and gas and for England’s growing onshore conventional and unconventional hydrocarbon activity.
+The OGA is responsible for the licensing and consenting regime for both the UK’s offshore oil and gas and for England’s growing onshore hydrocarbon activity.

-This is an opportunity to be part of a small team guiding the development of this new regime while continuing to apply the extensive existing licensing system at a time of significant challenge to the industry growth from the low oil price.
+This is an opportunity to be part of a growing team guiding the development of this new regime while continuing to apply the extensive existing licensing system at a time of significant challenge to the industry growth.

 Detailed job description and key responsibilities

 The Legal Advisor will report to the OGA's General Counsel and must be qualified to practise as a lawyer in Scotland and/or England & Wales.

 The OGA's work involves both commercial and public legal work and the successful candidate will need to demonstrate expertise in at least one of these disciplines coupled with an ability to assimilate new areas of law quickly, have reliable legal judgement and the ability to produce sound analysis at pace.